-Tobacco:
+Tobacco or Vaping:

-- 1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD. - 2.
-Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+1. Possession and/or use of any tobacco products, electronic cigarettes, or any other nicotine-delivery products or devices on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.